 - Location: 3000 Upas St, San Diego, CA 92104

-After finding parking along the street somewhere in the general vicinity of the restaurant you will make your way to the large corner establishment with the open air atmosphere and stone communal tables.
-Southern California is one of the few places where you could have an open air restaurant like this as I went in the winter and had no problem sitting outside by the fire.
+After finding parking along the street, somewhere in the general vicinity of the restaurant, you will make your way to the large corner establishment with the open-air atmosphere and communal stone tables.
+Southern California is one of the few places where you could have an open-air restaurant like this; I went in the winter and had no problem sitting outside by the fire.

-I went with the Belly of the Beast Ramen and my wife went with a vegetarian ramen.
-We also asked for a recommendation for appetizers and were told that the buns were great here, so she went with eggplant and I with pork belly.
+I went with the Belly of the Beast Ramen, and my wife went with vegetarian ramen.
+We also asked for a recommendation for appetizers and were told that the buns were great here, so she went with eggplant and I went with pork belly.

-The consistency of the bun is hard to explain, but I would describe it with the scientific work “puffy”.
-The bun itself has a sweet taste, which went well with the pork belly and hoisen sauce that was alongside it.
+The consistency of the bun is hard to explain, but I would describe it with the scientific work “puffy.”
+The bun itself has a sweet taste, which went well with the pork belly and hoisin sauce that was alongside it.
 I was surprised to say that I liked the eggplant one even more though with deep-fried eggplant and mushrooms in it, super good.

-The Belly of the Beast ramen had a rich / full flavor with lots of toppings.
-It had pork belly, soft-boiled egg, oxtail dumplings and all the normal toppings like bean sprouts, seaweed and scallions.
-It had a good ramen base but the highlight for me was the oxtail dumplings, I couldn’t get enough.
+The Belly of the Beast ramen had a rich/full flavor with lots of toppings.
+It had pork belly, soft-boiled egg, oxtail dumplings, and all the standard toppings like bean sprouts, seaweed, and scallions.
+It had a good ramen base, but the highlight for me was the oxtail dumplings, I couldn’t get enough.

-The Veggie Ramen had truffle oil, shiitake and oyster mushrooms and asparagus.
-My wife liked it a lot and said it was one of the best ramen she has had.
+The Veggie Ramen had truffle oil, shiitake, and oyster mushrooms and asparagus.
+My wife liked it a lot and said it was one of the best ramens she has had.

-Overall, Underbelly is a great spot with a really fun atmosphere and good food.
-If you are eating here then consider heading over to Modern Times Tasting Room as well which is right next door.
+Overall, Underbelly is a great spot with an enjoyable atmosphere and good food.
+If you are eating here, then consider heading over to Modern Times Tasting Room as well, which is right next door.
 Let me know your thought on Underbelly in the comments.